-As at 31 August 2018 the Trust has 'free' reserves i.e. those reserves that are freely available for general purposes of the Trust total £3,775,079.
-The restricted fixed asset fund totals £50,878,660 which can only be realised by disposing of tangible fixed assets.
-Restricted reserves are in deficit by £10,930,819 of which £12,079,000 relates to Local Government Pension Fund deficit which is due to be repaid in line with the agreed terms of the Fund.
-The remainder of the restricted reserves, a surplus of £1,148,181, must only be spent as intended, the majority of which relates to grant funding from government sources to support delivery of education across the Trust.
+As at 31 August 2017 the Trust has 'free' reserves i.e. those reserves that are freely available for general purposes of the Trust total £2,957,355.
+The restricted fixed asset fund totals £40,272,247 which can only be realised by disposing of tangible fixed assets.
+Restricted reserves total (£12,745,497) of which (£13,198,000) relates to Local Government Pension Fund deficit which is due to be repaid in line with the agreed terms of the Fund.
+The remainder of the restricted reserves, £452,503, must only be spent as intended, the majority of which relates to grant funding from government sources to support delivery of education across the Trust.

-The pension reserve held within restricted funds was in deficit by $\pounds 12,079,000$ at 31 August 2018.
+The pension reserve held within restricted funds was in deficit by £13,198,000 at 31 August 2017.
 This does not mean that an immediate liability for this amount crystallises.
 The deficit position will result in a cash flow effect for the academy trust in the form of employer's pension contributions as assessed by the actuary.

-Investment policy
+Investment policy and powers